mpasichnyuk/floating-island-3d/README.md

+# Mikhail Pasichniuk portfolio
+see live version at https://mpasichnyuk.com/

 # React + Vite

 > npm run dev

-> or if you want local network access
+ or if you want local network access

 > npm run dev -- --host

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.